hemantjava/Read2024/DSA/theory/micro-services.md

                                                         ==============
 1).
 What is Microservices ?
 Ans).
 Microservices are an architectural design for building a distributed application using containers.
-       an application as a collection of services that are- Independently deployable
+       an application as a collection of services they are:-
+       * Independently deployable
-       Loosely coupled
+       * Loosely coupled
        Organized around business capabilities
        Owned by a small team
        Highly maintainable and testable